UN official: Libya elections could be rescheduled for June

 Controversial figures declaring runs for the presidency have further polarized the political scene in recent months.
 Among them are Hifter, Prime Minister Abdul Hamid Dbeibah and Seif al-Islam Gadhafi, the ousted dictator’s son and one-time heir apparent.
 Opponents of Hifter and Gadhafi have said they will never accept an election victory by them.

-The country’s election commission didn’t name a final list of candidates for the presidential and parliamentary elections.
+The country’s election commission did not name a final list of candidates for the presidential and parliamentary elections.
 Imad al-Sayeh, head the commission, told the parliament Monday that militias threatened to stop the electoral process if a final list was announced.

-Al-Sayeh said the commission needs betwen six and eight months to prepare for elections, given the uphill challenges that led to the postponement of Dec.
+Al-Sayeh said the commission needs between six and eight months to prepare for elections, given the uphill challenges that led to the postponement of the Dec.
 24 vote.

+Aguila Saleh, the influential parliament speaker, said Monday that the house will set a road map in cooperating with the judiciary and the Interior Ministry so that the elections can be held.
+He did not give a timeframe.
+A legislative committee tasked with monitoring the electoral process is scheduled to submit a report on how to move forward later this month.

-Williams said lawmakers and leaders in Tripoli should work out the disputes over the elections rules.
-She did not see the departure of foreign mercenaries as a “prerequisite for the elections,” saying that holding the cease-fire is the priority.
+Williams said lawmakers and leaders in Tripoli should work out the disputes over election rules.
+She did not see the departure of foreign mercenaries as a “prerequisite for the elections,” saying that maintaining the cease-fire is the priority.

 “There have been mercenaries in Libya since 1970s,” she said, adding later, “I don’t believe that that is a card that is necessary to play at this time.”